veyon/docs/addons/network-discovery.rst

 Registry key
 	Select this option to use the value of a registry key as computer name.
 The registry is read in the context of the logged in user so either a key in ``HKEY_CURRENT_USER`` or any other globally readable key can be read from.

-.. note:: For all data sources except for :guilabel:`IP address` and :guilabel:`DNS name` Network Discovery establish temporary connections to all discovered computers to obtain the configured property.
+.. note:: For all data sources except for :guilabel:`IP address` and :guilabel:`DNS name` Network Discovery establishes temporary connections to all discovered computers to obtain the configured property.
 This slows down the scanning process and sligtly increases CPU load on the hosts while being scanned.

 Optionally computers whose names can't be resolved can be excluded from being shown in Veyon Master.